avaragado/contentful-backup/README.md

 - **Configurable backoff** Back up more frequently when spaces are changing.
 - **Plugins** Built-in plugins for saving spaces to disk, logging to console and file, and performing post-backup git actions – with the ability to define your own plugins.

-**Files are deleted locally too.** When entries or assets are deleted from Contentful, the `contentful-backup` plugin `save-disk` removes the associated files from the local backup.
-To recover entries or assets accidentally deleted on Contentful, we recommend you use `contentful-backup` and `save-disk` in conjunction with your favourite version control system.
-For example, run `contentful-backup` with the `save-disk` and `git-commit` plugins to save changes to a git repository and push it to a remote.
-(Some _mirror-my-disk-to-a-cloud_ services might work too, if they let you time travel and if they haven't silently crashed.)

 ### Caveats

 - This project may have bugs and makes no guarantees.
 Use it at your own risk.
 - This project uses the Contentful JavaScript API, and is subject to the whims of that API.
+In particular, the synchronisation API only retrieves published entries and assets, and not those in draft, changed/updated or archived states.
 - This project is not associated with Contentful.
 - This project supports Node 8 and above.